Amrita-TIFAC-Cyber-Blockchain/Blockchain-and-Cryptocurrency-Forensics/README.md

     - Implementation of Simple Bitcoin Block File Analyser using Python (AG)
     - Implementation of Simple Bitcoin Explorer (Blockcypher) API using Python (AG)
     - Implementation of Simple Etherscan Explorer API using Python (AG)
+    - Exploring OSINT Tools for Bitcoin (ASB)
+    - Implementation of Simple Bitcoin OSINT Scanner using Python and OSINT-SPY (ASB)
+    - Implementation of Simple Bitcoin OSINT Scanner using Bash and OSINT-SPY (ASB)

 # Credits
   - 2018